 \item The background subtractions performed by the MER pipeline do not affect the detections.

 \item The local background subtraction causes a flux loss in dwarf galaxies larger than $R_{\rm e}=10\arcsecond$.
-Re-adding this background (easily achievable using the final mosaics and the background maps provided by MER) followed by parameter measurements on these mosaics is sufficient to correct this issue.
-The extracted dwarf parameters remain accurate until the galaxy reaches arcminute scales, with the upper limit corresponding to that of a VIS quadrant (i.e., $3\arcmin$).
+Re-adding this background (which is easily achievable using the final mosaics and the background maps provided by MER) and then performing parameter measurements on these mosaics is sufficient to correct this issue.
+The extracted dwarf parameters remain accurate until the galaxy reaches arcminute scales, with the upper limit corresponding to that of a VIS quadrant (i.e. $3\arcmin$).
 Typically, Local Universe dwarf galaxies do not reach this size. \end{itemize}

-Including the NIR bands will make it possible to assess the impact of colour on the identification of dwarf galaxies.
-A future study will include this analysis, as well as the injection of more complex and realistic dwarf galaxies.
+We note that including the NIR bands will make it possible to assess the impact of colour on the identification of dwarf galaxies.
+A future study will include this analysis as well as the injection of more complex and realistic dwarf galaxies.

-Identifying all LSB dwarfs that are intrinsically detectable by \Euclid, as well as studying Local Universe objects more extended than $3\arcmin$ (typically giant galaxies, their tidal features, and ICL) require replacing the background subtractions applied in the MER pipeline by an alternative post-processing of the calibrated VIS single exposures, which are fully LSB-compliant.

-The results described in this article help understanding background subtraction effects of both LSB compliant methods and local background subtraction methods, thus providing useful insight for current and upcoming deep surveys.
+Identifying all LSB dwarfs that are intrinsically detectable by \Euclid as well as studying Local Universe objects more extended than $3\arcmin$ (typically giant galaxies, their tidal features, and ICL) require replacing the background subtractions applied in the MER pipeline with an alternative post-processing of the calibrated VIS single exposures, which are fully LSB compliant.
+The results described in this article help advance understanding of background subtraction effects of both LSB-compliant methods and local background subtraction methods, thus providing useful insight for current and upcoming deep surveys.